-The area is predominantly associated with Ramsey, anyone accessing services, shops etc. will undoubtedly do so in the Town and it is unlikely that anyone from the area would access services which might be provided in Lezayre.
-It is contended therefore that the properties in Glen Auldyn already benefit from the services provided within the Town.
+The area is predominantly associated with Ramsey, anyone accessing services, shops etc. will undoubtedly do so within the Town and it is unlikely that anyone from the area would access services which might be provided in Lezayre.

 Development at Glen Auldyn is separated from the Town by the Milntown Estate and Ramsey Golf Course.
 Glen Auldyn Road itself discharges onto Lezayre Road from the south alongside the Auldyn River at the Town Boundary on the northern side of Lezayre Road.
 Consideration as to overspill to some extent therefore will be further influenced by the status of the zoned development lands at West Ramsey.
 In the event that those lands fell within the Town Boundary then the Glen Auldyn Road would demonstrably be discharging within the Town resulting in an argument that the area was effectively overspill or an extension of the Town.